mwassink/renderer/README.md

-This is a 3D renderer I am working on.
+This is a 3D renderer.
 Now, it does basic rendering of models along with some other things.
-It has issues.
 It contains a demo to test models, which are not included in the source.
-I am writing it to
+I am writing it to learn and use in a game.
-1) implement and learn 3D geometry and some linear algebra
-2) explore and implement rendering and acceleration techiniques learned in Real-Time Rendering 4 and Foundations of Game Engine Development 2
-3) Potentially use in a simple game

-It uses OpenGL 4.5, a little of the C runtime library, and some platform stuff for Win32.
+It uses OpenGL 4.5, the C runtime library, and some platform specific functions for Windows.

+Cool Features:
+- Normal Mapping
+- Directional Shadows
+- Bounding Spheres (for frustum culling)
+  - Visible through ray tracing compute shader
+- Skyboxes